 Alwine and her father used to kid about her becoming one of the best weightlifters in the world.
 It’s no longer a joke.

 “To reach the Olympics in 2020 would be incredible,” Alwine said.
 “Making the Olympics requires a type of dedication and motivation that lasts through many bad days and bad training sessions and the aches and pains that come with it.

 “It means sacrificing other aspects of your life like school, friendships, relationships, careers, and more, so that you can reach this crazy goal,” she added.
-“It’s unreal to think that I could do it.”Tags: Kaija Mortensen, Meredith Alwine ’20, philosophy, Pre-Law, quotables-philosophy, quotables-studentlife, student-athletes, Vita 2018 November, Vita Fall 2018, Vita No. 5
+“It’s unreal to think that I could do it.”Tags: comparative philosophy, Kaija Mortensen, Meredith Alwine ’20, philosophy, Pre-Law, quotables-philosophy, quotables-studentlife, student-athletes, Vita 2018 November, Vita Fall 2018, Vita No. 5